 What is assumed to be the first Catalogue produced in Swedish is printed just in Black on a piece of single folded White paper and features the first AC cars, just listing the Ferrari and Cooper.
 A second version seen is printed in Black and Red on White paper but this time with a double fold and is obviously later since it includes the Ferrari, Cooper, Maserati and Vanwall cars.
 Another version that has been seen is obviously later still since this one includes the full range of six cars.
 This is the same size as the previous Catalogue, again being printed in Black & Red on White double-folded paper but this one includes a new illustration on the cover.
 Within the Catalogue is a photo of a very large, impressive Wrenn landscaped layout, 4500mm x 1300mm!
 Because of it’s overall size, I think that it is safe to assume that Wentzels actually had this produced for themselves since it does not seem to have appeared anywhere else and would have been very difficult to transport especially if it was constructed on a single baseboard.

 A brochure/price list has been discovered, which is dated September 1963, that was printed for Waldmeir in German.
 It also includes 3 photos of a Wrenn 152 landscaped layout.
-Maurice Gunter also kindly supplied some information about Waldmeir from one of Wrenn’s ‘Export Order’ Invoices that he has discovered, this itemises Cars and Spares sent up to March 1967.
+Maurice Gunter also kindly supplied some information about Waldmeir from one of Wrenn’s ‘Export Order’ Invoices that he has discovered in the Wrenn archive, this itemises Cars and Spares sent up to March 1967.